Amaha / / / Differentiating Body Dysmorphic Disorder from General Self-Consciousness

 Key Differences

-• Impact on daily life: Minimal to moderate
+Feature: Impact on daily life General Self-Consciousness: Minimal to moderate Dysmorphic Disorder (BDD): Significant impairment

-• Repetitive behaviours: Less frequent and less intense
+Feature: Repetitive behaviours General Self-Consciousness: Less frequent and less intense Dysmorphic Disorder (BDD): Frequent and intense

 Seeking Help for BDD